Kaiwei0323/MNIST_CUDA/README.md

 # CUDA for deep learning training
-Utilizing CUDNN / CUBLAS usage for the deep learning training using MNIST datasets.
+Utilizing cuDNN / cuBLAS usage for the deep learning training using MNIST datasets.

 # Dataset
 ```